NFMT Remix transparent

 Maintenance Cost Savings

-We said this before, and we’ll say it again: Allowing a CMMS software to digitize your maintenance workflow allows you to cut down on maintenance costs by tracking things like equipment downtime.
-If a piece of equipment is down longer than it should be, maybe it’d cost less to replace it.
+We said this before, and we’ll say it again: Allowing CMMS software to digitize your maintenance workflow allows you to cut down on maintenance costs by tracking things like equipment downtime.
+If equipment is down too long, it may be cheaper to replace it.
 Or maybe you need to look into having more parts on hand at any given time.

 Improved Maintenance Team Performance

 Maintenance management software can also track how long it takes an employee to finish a given task.
-If it’s taking them longer than it should, maybe they require better training.
+Slow task completion may indicate a need for more training.

 Preventive Maintenance Scheduling

 Schedule preventive maintenance activities on your key assets, days, weeks and even months out.
-By automating maintenance tasks ahead of time, you can keep your equipment in good working order for longer periods of time.
+By automating maintenance tasks ahead of time, you keep your equipment working longer.

 Increased Asset Lifecycle